 365 Writing Prompt: We can be taught

-Tell us a moment or an incident that you treasure– not necessarily because it brought you happiness, but it taught you something about yourself.
+Tell us a moment or an incident that you treasure — not necessarily because it brought you happiness, because it taught you something about yourself.

 In my childhood I was known for my curiosity, I was never satisfied with a simple answer to my question ,my family had to deal with my why questions,my eldest brother used to be tired of my continuous why questions so much he’d warn me about the famous phrase, “Curiosity killed a cat.”

 This never changed my habit of asking the why questions.
 In 2010 I accidentally heard two verses of Poet and Philosopher Allama Iqbal’s poem, “Masjid toh bana di shab bhar mein” meaning you built the mosque in one night.
 It aroused my curiosity so much I had to find out why he wrote it ,to me there had to be a reason.I got the help of the internet and got my answer.
 I realized then how much I adored the writing of this man, I wondered how I could learn more about him.

 I thought of my eldest brother who showed me a book where the words, “seek and you shall find” was on the cover of the book, I was eight years old, my brother asked if I understood what the words meant.I looked at him and said, “it means if you look for it you’ll find it.”
 I did not pay too much attention to it.
 Those words reverberated in my mind, ‘seek and you shall find.’ when I thought more of how to know more about this awesome Poet and Philosopher Allama Iqbal.